-EHSS 112 Introduction to Health and Safety for Construction
+EHSS 112 Introduction to Health and Safety for Construction 1 credit.
+1 hour.
+(Lecture 1 hour.)

-This course provides an overview of the Occupational Safety and Health Administration (OSHA) standards relevant to construction.
-Among the subjects covered in the program are: an introduction to OSHA, stuck by, and caught in/between, excavations, electrical safety, health hazards, walking and working surfaces, stairs and ladders, tool, hand and power, personal protective equipment, fall protection and safety and health programs.
+This course provides the participants with an overview of the Occupational Safety and Health Administration (OSHA) standards relevant to general industry.
+Among the subjects covered in the program are: an introduction to OSHA, stuck by, and caught in/between, excavations, electrical safety, health hazards, walking and working surfaces, stairs and ladders, tool ¿ hand and power, personal protective equipment, fall protection and safety and health programs.
 Students will receive a 10-hr Construction Safety and Health Outreach Card.